jackmaden/philosophybreak/src/pages/articles/elizabeth-anscombe-morality-is-a-useless-concept-we-have-better-terms-to-guide-us/index.md

 >For in the context of English moral philosophy… it appears legitimate to discuss whether it might be ‘morally right’ in some circumstances to adopt that procedure; but it cannot be argued that the procedure would in any circumstances be just.

-When thinking about the good life, then, rather than relatively empty or ‘thin’ concepts like ‘morality’, Anscombe recommends we use ‘thick’, action-guiding concepts like ‘truthful’ and ‘untruthful’, ‘just’ and ‘unjust’, ‘loyal’ and ‘disloyal’, ‘courageous’ and ‘cowardly’.

-To see why, consider which of these two approaches offers a clearer prescription for living well:

-1. To live a good life, try not to act in ways that are morally wrong
-2. To live a good life, try not to act in ways that are selfish, dishonest, disloyal, ungrateful, unsympathetic, thoughtless, rude, arrogant, materialistic, cowardly, jealous, inconsiderate, intolerant, ignorant, irresponsible, etc…

 Anscombe’s point is that our current discussions of ‘morality’ tend to derive from a law conception of ethics.
-Without a universal lawgiver, however, we’re not going to get very far: we can’t ask whether something is morally ‘wrong’ without invoking lots of other philosophical baggage.
-It is far simpler - and more precise - to ask if something is unjust, or thoughtless, or disrespectful…
+Philosophers who no longer believe in a universal lawgiver, however, should think twice before adopting the language of ‘morality’.
+After all, can notions like ‘obligation’ and ‘duty’ really be reconstructed without a legislator?

+Without God, Anscombe thinks a law-like conception of moral rules lacks the metaphysical grounding it originally depended upon.
+Moral philosophy would be in better shape if we dropped this law-centered conception of ‘morality’, stopped trying to preserve the structure of divine law while simultaneously rejecting its source, and instead relied on more precise ethical language.

 ## The revival of virtue ethics

 <span class="big-letter">F</span>ollowing her paper, many thinkers saw the wisdom in Anscombe’s view.
+While Anscombe herself thought our moral concepts require far more development to be of use, her arguments proved pivotal in influencing the revival of _virtue ethics_.

+Virtue ethics has established itself in moral theory as a major rival to consequentialism and deontology, seeking to ground ethics not in abstract law but in human flourishing and character.

-Rather than argue endlessly about what constitutes a singular ‘morality’, rather than invoking a moral version of ‘ought’ (a hangover from law conceptions of ethics and religion), ethicists could come back down to earth.
-They could better describe and account for the challenging complexity of our lived experience by using the rich, specific moral vocabulary already at their disposal.
+Rather than argue endlessly about what constitutes a singular ‘morality’, rather than invoke a top-down, law-like version of ‘ought’ (a hangover from religious conceptions of ethics), philosophers could come back down to earth.

-After all, ancient philosophers like Aristotle wrote wonderful works on ethics by harnessing such terms, without tripping up on or perpetually returning to the definition or ‘grounding’ of morality.

-Anscombe herself thought we needed to build out a philosophy of psychology before proceeding further: until we have a more coherent picture of intention, obligation, and action, we should set moral theory aside.

-But Anscombe’s arguments proved pivotal in influencing the revival of _virtue ethics_, which has established itself in moral theory as a major rival to consequentialism and deontology.

-Some virtue ethicists suggest we can reclaim the word ‘ought’ from the grand esotericism of morality, and simply use it in the same way we might say a plant ‘ought’ to get water and sunshine.
-To flourish, a human ‘ought’ to be wise, temperate, honest, and so on…
+We could better describe and account for the challenging complexity of our lived experience by using the rich, specific moral vocabulary already at our disposal.

+Instead of confused or ‘thin’ concepts like ‘morality’, for instance, we could use ‘thick’, action-guiding concepts like ‘truthful’ and ‘untruthful’, ‘just’ and ‘unjust’, ‘loyal’ and ‘disloyal’, ‘courageous’ and ‘cowardly’.

+Consider which of these two approaches offers a clearer prescription for living well:

+1. To live a good life, try not to act in ways that are morally wrong
+2. To live a good life, try not to act in ways that are selfish, dishonest, disloyal, ungrateful, unsympathetic, thoughtless, rude, arrogant, materialistic, cowardly, jealous, inconsiderate, intolerant, ignorant, irresponsible, etc…

-[Aristotelianism](/reading-lists/aristotle/), [Confucianism](/reading-lists/confucius/), [Stoicism](/reading-lists/stoicism/): none of these moral philosophies needed complicated conceptions of ‘morality’ in order to inform us about living well.
+[Aristotelianism](/reading-lists/aristotle/), [Confucianism](/reading-lists/confucius/), [Stoicism](/reading-lists/stoicism/): none of these moral philosophies needed complicated, law-based conceptions of ‘morality’ in order to inform us about living well.

 Rather than ‘morally right’ and ‘morally wrong’, it is action-guiding concepts like courage, wisdom, temperance, kindness, compassion, justice, and integrity - long championed by ancient philosophers from East and West - that show us what it means to develop good character and, accordingly, live a good life.

 ## What do you make of Anscombe’s arguments?

 - When you judge your own actions or those of others, do you find terms like ‘moral’ and ‘immoral’ useful?
 Or do more specific terms like ‘unjust’, ‘dishonest’, or ‘selfish’ better clarify your thinking?
-- Given its dependence on background religious and theoretical contexts, do you think ethical reflection would be improved if we dropped ‘morality’ altogether, as Anscombe suggests?
+- Do you think those who don’t believe in a universal lawgiver would be better off dropping the concept of a law-centered conception of ‘morality’ altogether, as Anscombe suggests?
 - Or, if we did drop ‘morality’ from our descriptions, would something important be lost?

 To inform your answers, you might enjoy the following related Philosophy Breaks: